Discover my current regimen (since August 2015) more info

 The Banning of Zinc Pyrithione in Europe: A Research Summary

-However, in March 2022, the European Union (EU) implemented a ban on zinc pyrithione in all cosmetic products like shampoos and skin creams [1].
-This ban stems from concerns over zinc pyrithione’s potential toxicity and risk to human health and the environment.
+However, this changed in March 2022 when the European Union (EU) prohibited the use of zinc pyrithione in all cosmetic products, including shampoos and skin creams [1].
+This significant decision was driven by concerns about zinc pyrithione’s potential toxicity to both human health and the environment.

-The EU ban on zinc pyrithione is primarily due to its classification as a Category 1B carcinogen, mutagen, and reproductive (CMR) toxicant [SCCS/1614/19
+The primary driver behind the EU ban is zinc pyrithione’s classification as a Category 1B Carcinogen, Mutagen, and Reproductive (CMR) toxicant [SCCS/1614/19

-• Is toxic to aquatic organisms even at very low concentrations [2]
+• Aquatic Toxicity: Harmful to aquatic life even at low concentrations [2].

-• Can cause DNA damage and energy crisis in human skin cells [3]
+• DNA Damage and Cellular Impact: Shown to cause DNA damage and energy disruption in human skin cells [3].

-While an expert safety review concluded that zinc pyrithione is safe up to 1% in rinse-off hair products [5], the EU ban covers all cosmetic uses due to the reproductive toxicity classification and availability of alternatives.
+Despite a safety review suggesting zinc pyrithione’s safe use at concentrations up to 1% in rinse-off hair products [5], the EU opted for a complete ban in cosmetics due to its reproductive toxicity classification and the availability of effective alternatives.

 Bold decision: Red 'banned' stamp over a variety of cosmetic products affected by the EU ban on zinc pyrithione.

-• All cosmetic products containing zinc pyrithione had to be removed from EU markets
+• Product Removal: All zinc pyrithione-containing cosmetic products were removed from EU shelves.

-• Popular anti-dandruff shampoos like Head & Shoulders that previously contained zinc pyrithione had to reformulate
+• Reformulation of Anti-dandruff Shampoos: Major brands like Head & Shoulders, previously using zinc pyrithione, had to reformulate their products.

 Tipping scales: Cosmetics versus marine life impact